Yonathan Daza Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Mariners pitching staff ranks 20th in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Mariners pitching staff ranks 20th in the league.

-- Mariners pitchers combine to allow the second-fewest home runs in baseball (10 total, 0.7 per game).
+- Mariners pitchers combine to give up 10 home runs (0.7 per game), the second-fewest in baseball.

-- Kirby (0-1) gets the start for the Mariners, his third of the season.
+- Castillo (1-0) gets the starting nod for the Mariners in his fourth start of the season.
+He's put together a 1.02 ERA in 17 2/3 innings pitched, with 17 strikeouts.

-- His most recent time out was on Sunday against the Cleveland Guardians, when the right-hander went six innings, surrendering one earned run while giving up five hits.
+- The right-hander's last appearance came on Monday against the Chicago Cubs, when he threw six innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.